Machine Learned Potential for High-Throughput Phonon Calculations of Metal-Organic Frameworks: Results

 \subsection{Benchmarking of mechanical properties}

-Here, we analyze mechanical properties, such as the bulk modulus, for additional widely studied MOFs beyond the four systems investigated, comparing them to experimental and DFT data reported in the literature.
+The bulk modulus serves as a sensitive and computationally efficient metric for assessing phonon accuracy, as both phonon frequencies and bulk modulus arise from second derivatives of energy- phonons with respect to atomic displacements and bulk modulus with respect to volume.
+Since both properties share similar force accuracy requirements, an accurate bulk modulus indicates that the elastic response and interatomic potential curvature are well captured, suggesting reasonable phonon predictions.
+Hence, in this section, we analyze mechanical properties, such as the bulk modulus, for additional widely studied MOFs beyond the four systems investigated, comparing them to experimental and DFT data reported in the literature.
 The bulk modulus is obtained from fitting the Birch-Murnaghan equation of state to energy-volume data obtained by straining the cell $\pm 2\%$.
 From Figure \ref{fig: bulk}, we observe that MACE-MP-MOF0 and MACE-MP-MOF0-v2 are able to qualitatively capture bulk moduli trends, compared to DFT and experimental data, as well as quantitatively reproduce the values with minor deviations.

 The deviations in bulk modulus with MACE-MP-MOF0 versions relative to DFT are the largest for MIL-125 in Figure \ref{fig: bulk} b), which notably, is the only Ti-based MOF in the curated dataset.
 We hypothesize that the deviation is due to insufficient training data for Ti-based MOFs.
 Serendipitously, the MACE-MP-MOF0 and MACE-MP-MOF0-v2 predictions of bulk moduli actually perform better than the explicit DFT data, relative to experiments.
 The DFT data includes VdW corrections, which tends to overestimate the long range interactions in MOFs and therefore produces higher bulk modulus than experiments \cite{longrange}.
 As the MACE-MP-MOF0 model was trained on DFT data with vdW corrections included, these long-range interactions are therefore slightly underestimated in the model relative to DFT, which moderates the bulk moduli predictions.
 Hence, the small RMSDs obtained for phonon frequencies with MACE-MP-MOF0-v2 and MACE-MP-MOF0 translate to low deviations in phonon-derived properties such as the bulk modulus.